 Westmoreland County restaurants always know when it's fish fry season, so keep an eye on their Facebooks and websites for specials.
-Keith Heinritz Katering is consistently voted one of the top fish fries not only in the county, but in the greater Pittsburgh area.
+Keith Heinritz Katering in Trafford, PA, is consistently voted one of the top fish fries not only in the county, but in the greater Pittsburgh area.
 I recommend adding Keith's famous hot sauce to your fish sandwich and trying their incredible potato pancakes as a side.

 Elevating the Fish Sandwich